 Our second build was in a colonial-style development.

-Construction of our current home.
+Construction of our third build, fourth home

-Another construction shot of our current home.
+Another construction shot of our fourth home.

-Along this journey of almost 18 years, we have heard so many say we should have our own television show.
-We were never sure what this really meant, but we did know we have a crazy passion for homes.
-We have built and remodeled several, and people always seemed to love our style.
-We love the feeling we get when others appreciate our homes and the work we put into them.
+We do love the feeling we get when others appreciate our homes and the work we put into them.
 We continue to always have a project going on because we love seeing what we can do.
 All of this is why we decided to bring others along for the ride.
 Why not share our passions with others!

-Our story is about our love for homes and how we will always have a project.
-A home is never finished, and the truth is, for us, there may never be a “forever home” until we reach heaven.
-We enjoy new adventures and making new memories with our family within these adventures.
 To us, it’s life and what we do.
 It’s our story!
 Our desire is to share these projects, homes, or any knowledge we may have with you and hopefully give you some inspiration along the way.

 4 Comments